onlineth/Cosmic-eLab-API/README.md

 ## GetFile.php

-This script will allow you to download a given file provided it's unquie parameters.
+This script will allow you to download a given file provided it's unique parameters.
 This file has been created so it allows you to download the data file keeping it's filename intact.

 ### Parameters